We offer specialized glasses for color blindness in Newington, Uncasville, and Mystic

 Is there only one kind of color blindness?

 No, there are three main types:

 - Deuteranopia, most common, is a form of red-green color blindness

 - Protanopia is another form of red-green color blindness that affects the ability to discern between blue and green and between red and green

 - Tritanopia, also called blue-yellow color blindness, causes people to get confused between blue and green or violet and yellow

 What’s the treatment for color blindness?

 While there’s no magic bullet to cure all color blindness, specialized lenses and advanced optics are now available to enhance your ability to precisely differentiate between colors.
 Called “color blind glasses”, this eyewear is crafted with amazing technologies.
 Basically, the lenses have built-in, customized tints that filter out certain wavelengths of light – giving you a more accurate perception of the spectrum of color tones.

-We are always excited to see the reaction of patients who put on color blind glasses for the first time in our Newington, Uncasville, Rocky Hill and Mystic eye care clinics.
+We are always excited to see the reaction of patients who put on color blind glasses for the first time in our Newington, Uncasville, and Mystic eye care clinics.
 Suddenly, traffic lights make sense and flowers bloom in more than one shade!